GrammaTech/functional-trees/README.md

 for our new `node` subclass.
 This infrastructure is already defined generically for all nodes, but the `ft:define-node-class` macro defines it more efficiently for a specific class of nodes.

+Note also that the `:initarg` keywords for `then` and `else` are necessary, as they are used by automatic tree-copying functions in this library.
+If they are omitted, many functions (including the FSet generic sequence transformation functions described below) will not work properly.

 Each child slot should hold children nodes.
 Child slots may hold a single node or multiple nodes.
 It is possible to specify the arity of